modmore/docs/en/04_Redactor/02_v3.x/Features/Custom_Plugins.md

 - Add the URL to the plugin.js file in `redactor.js`.
 That setting support comma-separated URLs, if you need multiple files.
 - In the configurator, under Miscellaneous, add the name (only the name) of your plugin to the Additional Plugins option.

-If your plugin requires custom CSS to load, you can use the `redactor.css` setting to load that.
+If your plugin requires custom CSS, you can use the `redactor.css` setting to load that.
 Make sure to scope your CSS appropriately as it will be loaded automatically across the MODX manager.
+[Learn more about custom styling](Custom_CSS).

 ## Building custom plugins